enzymejs/enzyme-matchers/packages/jest-enzyme/README.md

 expect().toHaveRef('foo');
 ```

-Assert that the mounted wrapper has the provided ref:
+Assert that the mounted wrapper has the provided ref.

 ```js
 class Fixture extends React.Component {